-- The use of Asana as the primary tool against Lygus is a good choice. - The use of chlorpyrifos as the primary tool against LCB is ok but this is a poor choice for Lygus. - Acephate should be a better choice than dimethoate as a backup for Asana. - Use the 24c for Pales only as intended!! - There is probably a better choice than Diazinon for LCB.
+- The use of Asana as the primary tool against Lygus is a good choice. - The use of chlorpyrifos as the primary tool against LCB is ok but this is a poor choice for Lygus. - There is probably a better choice than chloropyrifos for LCB. - Use the 24c for Pales only as intended!! - Discus (??) white grubs, cut worms mole crickets - Check Nursery Cooperative Website for up to date labels and 24 C labels